serdave-eth/livepeer-grant-sandbox/README.md

 This project demonstrates a video hosted on Livepeer that is token gated using Lit Protocol.

 The token gate uses a signed JWT for access control.
 The private key used to sign it is encrypted by Lit Protocol.
-The key can only be decrypted within a Lit Action with the help of Lit's new [decryptandcombine function](https://developer.litprotocol.com/sdk/serverless-signing/combining-decryption-shares).
+The key can only be decrypted within a Lit Action with the help of Lit's new [decrypt and combine function](https://developer.litprotocol.com/sdk/serverless-signing/combining-decryption-shares).
 The lit action is stored on IPFS here: https://ipfs.io/ipfs/QmWA1StRHhyLVredACLN7vra35Dyv4jUSQ5rzsVhovLcf4.

 When the user calls the lit action, it does the following:

--Check if the user is allowed to sign a JWT.
+1. Check if the user is allowed to sign a JWT.
 This is done using a hardcoded access control condition.
 For this project, we check if the user holds a specific ERC721 NFT.
--If the user is authorized, decrypt the private key and sign a JWT -Return signed JWT to the user
+2. If the user is authorized, decrypt the private key and sign a JWT
+3. Return signed JWT to the user

 Because the decryption of the private key happens within the lit action, the user can't steal the key and distribute it to unauthorized users.

-The entire application runs client side.
+This allows the entire application runs client side.

 ### Step 1: Generate public and private key for for JWT access control